Doctor of Physical Therapy Program

 Elective Courses

-There are no required elective hours; a complete list of University electives may be found on the Elective Courses page.
+There are no required elective hours for students entering the program beginning in Fall of 2020.
+A complete list of University electives may be found on the Elective Courses page.
 Prior to the start of each term, students are provided a list of electives for which DPT students are eligible.

 To receive a Doctor of Physical Therapy degree, a student must satisfy the following: